Shivsrijit/NammaFLOW/frontend/README.md

 # NammaFLOW Frontend Dashboard

-This directory contains the React application for the NammaFLOW command center console.
-The dashboard loads precomputed spatiotemporal database artifacts to render interactive GIS maps, priority dispatch queues, weekly congestion matrices, and operational forecasts.
+This directory houses the React application for the NammaFLOW command center console.
+The dashboard uses precomputed spatiotemporal data artifacts to render interactive GIS maps, priority dispatch queues, weekly congestion matrices, and operational forecasts.

 ---

-## Component Hierarchy
+## 1. Component Hierarchy

-The dashboard component hierarchy is organized as follows:
+The viewport and layout controllers are organized hierarchically:

 ```mermaid
 graph TD